AmerigoGiommetti/giommetti-ast-park-tree-project/README.md

 Additional quality gates:

 - **Code coverage**: JaCoCo, enforced with a minimum threshold and reported to both Coveralls and SonarCloud
-- **Mutation testing**: PIT, targeting the Controller and Repository classes, run through the `mutation-testing` Maven profile
+- **Mutation testing**: PIT, targeting the Controller, Repository and Transaction classes, run through the `mutation-testing` Maven profile
 - **Static analysis**: SonarCloud, with justified exclusions documented directly in the `pom.xml`

 ## Building and running